viniciusfdalfovo/desafio/README.md

 ## APIv2

 There is also another version of the API called apiv2.
-This version outputs the request in the array format, but it can also be changed to JSON format by editing the variable in the var_dump function in the line 75.
+This version outputs the request in the array format, but it can also be changed to JSON format by editing the variable in the var_dump function on the line 75.
 * Array output:
 ~~~~php
 var_dump($aoutput);